 Step 1 : Firstly, understand the aim of the search.
 It determines ability of a patent.
 Whether the application will result in a patent or not.
 It is also known as prior-art search.

 Step 2: Give your patent attorney a complete idea about the patent.
 Also, complete means even the small details and all the aspects of specifications.
-Every detail must be covered for an efficient search.
+Cover every detail for an efficient search.

 Step 3: Go through every piece of literature for a broader search.
 Check for patents on “google patent search” and also go through non-patent literature like journal, research papers etc.